 Personalities in Congress, ran away like a bunch of scared mice, only later claiming they were there, willing to "stand and fight" when in reality they were hiding behind locked doors and quivering under their desks like frightened rabbits.
 Meanwhile, AOC tells the media how afraid she was when, in fact, she was blocks away in a very safe and secure location.

 To make matters worse, we're giving individuals who are blatantly racist air time and acting as if this is perfectly acceptable in the name of political correctness.
 They talk about "systematic white racism" and "white privilege" as if such nonsense actually exists.
 I'm not aware of any privilege.
 I've worked my butt off all my life.
-I paid for college by serving in the military (and ended up a disabled vet).
-I sometimes worked two jobs and made a lot of sacrifices to get where I wanted to be.
-I can say, however, that my race, and perhaps gender, likely cost me a job, but that's not exactly privilege!
+I paid for college by serving in the military (and ended up a disabled vet for my efforts).
+I've worked two jobs and made a lot of sacrifices to get where I wanted to be.
+I can say too, that my race, and perhaps gender, likely cost me a job.

 Everyone I know, regardless of their race or other identifier, put in the effort to get where they are in life.
 Now, perhaps, there are those at the upper tier of the economic spectrum getting some sort of systematic privilege, but I doubt it's because of their race and has more to do with good old fashion cronyism and class privilege., not to mention writing the laws which benefit them and those like them.